Undergraduate Course Descriptions

 ENG 233-001 |TR 8:00–9:15

 The Bible as Literature

 This course examines the Bible as a literary work, or, more accurately, as a collection of literary works.
 Through readings in the Old Testament, the New Testament, and the Apocrypha, we will consider matters such as genre (for example, narrative poetry, history, letter, parable); style (for example, diction, metaphor, simile, symbol); historical and geographical context, authors, and organization; literary and cultural influences on the Bible; and the canon.
-Written responses; reading quizzes; midterm and final exams; oral participation.
+Classwork includes written responses; reading quizzes; midterm and final exams; and oral participation.
 It is absolutely essential that everyone who enrolls in the course acquire both of the assigned texts.
 The only acceptable version of the Bible for class use is The New Jerusalem Bible (the hardback edition with full footnotes—not the paperback version and not any other Bible).
-Texts include: Gabel et al., The Bible as Literature, 5th ed.; The New Jerusalem Bible, Wansborough, ed..
+Texts: Gabel et al, The Bible as Literature, 5th ed.
+978-0-19-517907-1; Wansborough, ed., The New Jerusalem Bible.
+0-385-14264-1.

 Reading and Writing Arguments

 A course in critical reading and writing that serves as a primer on the rhetorical and argumentative strategies used by writers in various contexts.
 We will study readings from popular periodicals and newspapers which focus mainly on contemporary social and political issues, and we will critique these readings for the argumentative strategies the authors employ.
 Students will learn the basics of developing well-argued essays on topics of their own choosing.
 Required will be a four polished essays (one of which will require significant research) and an oral report.